CSCfi/rems/docs/architecture/003-namespaced-keywords.md

 Let's try out _fully qualified_ namespaced keywords in _data keys_.
 This means keys of (application) events and API responses in particular.
-Let's use short, non-hierarchic namespaces like `:application/id` or `:event/time`.
+Let's use short namespaces like `:application/id` or `:event/time`.
+Note that namespaces `application` and `event` don't need to contain any code.

 Let's avoid structures that hinder greppability, like namespaced maps and namespaced destructuring: